Duration: 2 days 2 nights Philadelphia is a city overflowing with culture.

 Walnut Street Theatre

 First opened in 1809, the Walnut Street Theatre is the oldest in the country.
 Stars from every era of American theatre have graced its stage including the Marx Brothers, Marlon Brando, and Captain Kirk himself, William Shatner.
+Become a subscriber to join more than 55,000 season ticket holders and watch a performance at the most subscribed theatre company in the world!

 This museum proudly contains one of the finest collection of 19th and 20th century French paintings in the world.
 Renoir, Cezanne, and Matisse are just a few of names you’ll see hanging on these walls.